ImgBotApp/InternetNL/detail/mail/ipv6/mx-reach/verdict/good_en.md

-All mail servers (MX) having an IPv6 address are also reachable through IPv6.
+All of your mail servers (MX) having an IPv6 address are reachable over IPv6.